Fujao/Fujao/README.md

 I’m a Back-end developer, but i have a little experience with Front-end.

-- 🔭 I'm working on my projects like tools for solana.
+- 🔭 I'm working on my projects like, tools for solana.

 - 🤝 I am interested in delivering tools for Solana/Aptos projects.